 Greve in Chianti’s origins – in terms of any semblance to its appearance today - lie in the Early Middle Ages.

-In the 11th century, Bernardo degli Uberti gave the monastery of San Salvi the ancient settlement located on the hill of San Francesco, which takes its name from the small Franciscan community that set up camp there after founding a hospital.
-The future village of Greve developed over the years thanks to easy connections – including the via Francigena and the Volterrana – that facilitated communication with Florence and the river markets in the Valdarno.
-And so, the “market” of Greve was born, a populated commercial area and distinguished for the presence of churches and castles, future aristocratic villas and farms, in the age of Florentine domination.
-By the end of the 14th century, the area produced a wine much beloved by noble Sienese and Florentine families.
-The latter enriched the area of Greve through investments and, in some cases, direct interventions in the local farming economy.
+In the 11th century Bernardo degli Uberti gave the historic settlement on the San Francesco hill – which takes its name from the small Francescan community that settled there after having founded a hospital - to the monastery of San Salvi.
+Over the years, Greve expanded thanks to its well-connected position that allowed for easy communication with Florence and the Valdarno river markets, as well as with well-known routes such as the Via Francigena and the Via Volterrana.
+This is how the Greve ‘mercatale’ (market), a hugely popular commercial area, was founded; it’s particularly distinctive for its parish churches, churches, castles, aristocratic villas and farms, in the age of Florentine control.
+Towards the end of the 14th century, the area began to produce a wine particularly popular amongs noble Sienese and Florentine families.
+The latter enriched Greve through investments and, in some cases, direct interventions with the local farming economy.

 After the Unification of Italy, the Greve ‘mercatale’ became a town and established its reputation as one of the most important centres in Chianti.